jmettraux/Intrigue/README.md

 quotes a list ```'(1 2 3)``` is equivalent to ```(quote 1 2 3)```

 ### define
-binds a variable in the current context, supports the traditional Scheme to bind a function
+binds a variable in the current env, supports the traditional Scheme to bind a function

 ### lambda
 packages an anonymous function